Genesis801/FIFA-World-Cup-2026/README.md

 # FIFA World Cup Match Predictor

-A modular machine learning application that predicts the outcome of a FIFA World Cup match between two teams and estimates a likely scoreline with confidence.
+A Match Prediction Engine that predicts the outcome of a FIFA World Cup match between two teams and estimates a likely scoreline with confidence%.
 The app combines historical World Cup match data, team strength indicators, qualification performance, coach information, head-to-head records, and 2026 tournament context.
+It uses Poisson Simulation and regression based prediction.

 ---